enormandeau/meditation-timer/README.md

 meditation_timer.py -h
 ```

-(Note: add './' before the command if the program was not installed)
+(Note: add './' before the command if the program was not installed or in your `PATH` variable)

 You can also create a bash alias with your favorite settings.
 For example: